-With support from the Office of the Provost, representatives from the Center for Instructional Innovation & Assessment (CIIA), Academic Technology & User Services (ATUS), and Extended Education (EE) conduct these award-winning 3-week intensive workshops to interested instructors entitled Blended/Online Course Development and Design.
+With support from the Office of the Provost, representatives from the Center for Instructional Innovation & Assessment (CIIA), Academic Technology & User Services (ATUS), and Extended Education (EE) conduct these award-winning, intensive workshops to interested instructors entitled Blended/Online Course Development and Design.

-Introduction to blended/online learning and Canvas tools, alignment of instructional objectives and technological solutions, using and developing discussion boards, online assignment submissions, online assessments, and lecture capture.
+Exploration of blended/online learning and Canvas tools, alignment of instructional objectives and technological solutions, assignments with rubrics/group/peer review options, online assessments, digital media creation, web conferencing, and lecture capture.

-- Each successful participant will receive a $400 stipend (per level) and a certificate of completion (see syllabus for additional information and requirements).
-In addition, all participants will receive a book on the first day of the workshop.
-Webcams and headsets will be distributed as needed.
+- Each successful participant will receive a stipend and a certificate of completion (see syllabus for additional information and requirements).
+In addition, all participants will receive a book or relevant readings as well as webcams and headsets as needed.

 - This workshop is limited to WWU instructors, with priority given (but not limited) to those planning to teach blended/hybrid/online courses.

-- Participants may expect to spend approximately 6 hours per week on workshop-related meetings, activities, and homework.
-Workshop-related meetings, either face-to-face or online, will be offered two days per week for three weeks.
+- Participants may expect to spend approximately 6+ hours per week on workshop-related meetings, activities, and homework.
+Workshop-related meetings, either face-to-face or online, will be offered two days per week for the duration of each workshop.

 - We will be using the Canvas learning management environment both for workshop delivery and for participants to have a practice “sandbox” course.

 - Applicants preparing to teach an online or blended delivery course within the next academic year will be given first priority.
 (Course need not be identified as such in the registration system to qualify.)

 - Applicants must be available for two sessions per week during the 3-week workshop(s) (during Winter Quarter).